 - Parent(s) will be notified if there are any concerns during their child’s screening.
 Results of all screenings will be documented in the student’s school health record.

 - Print or download immunization requirements [Google Doc].
 (Note: This information was updated in April 2019 and reflect the requirements for attending school in 2019-20.)

 Corinth CSD needs proof of compliance with Public Health Law 2164 before your child may enter school.
-An acceptable proof of immunizations is a health care practitioner record, signed by practitioner licensed in New York State.
-Records acceptable without a signature include: NYSIIS Record; Official registry from another State; Official record from a foreign nation, Electronic health record; School health record, (must be transferred directly from one school to another).
+Acceptable proof of immunizations is a health care practitioner record, signed by a practitioner licensed in New York State.
+Records acceptable without a signature include NYSIIS Record; Official registry from another State; Official record from a foreign nation, Electronic health record; School health record, (must be transferred directly from one school to another).

 Demonstrated serologic evidence of measles, mumps, rubella, hepatitis B, varicella or all three serotypes of polio antibodies is acceptable proof of immunity to these diseases.
 Diagnosis by a physician, physician assistant or nurse practitioner that a child has had varicella disease is acceptable proof of immunity to varicella.
 Please be advised that students not in compliance with the required immunization requirements, or those lacking proof of satisfactory progress toward completion, will be excluded from attending school until adequate proof is submitted.